Super Dimensional Fortress Macross II: Lovers Again: North American releases

 U.S. Renditions released Macross II in 1992 and 1993, dubbed into English, on three VHS cassettes each containing two episodes.
 L.A.
 Hero released the series in 1993 as a movie in a limited number of theaters across the US as a 150-minute film on 35 mm film.

 Manga Entertainment consolidated the six episodes in 1995 into a single VHS cassette called Macross II: The Movie.
 It was released as two VHS cassette variations: the first contained the English dub and the second contained the original Japanese dialogue with English subtitles.

 In 2000, Macross II: The Movie was released on DVD by Manga Entertainment.
 This DVD included both the English dub and the original Japanese dialogue with English subtitles.
 Bonus materials included a music video (actually a creditless closing theme), four character profiles and an image and mechanical designs gallery.Macross II: The Movie was released as a downloadable video rental on the Xbox Live Marketplace for the Xbox 360 by Starz.
 This release only included the English dub and it was in standard definition.
 Manga Entertainment released Macross II in 2008 as a downloadable video purchase on the iTunes Store in its original six-episode format with each episode available individually.
 The episodes only include the English dub and they are in standard definition.

 On May 2, 2011, a new version of the English dub movie was uploaded by Manga Entertainment to their YouTube channel.
 This version only contains episodes 1 through 4.

+In June 2023, AnimEigo announced it would launch a Kickstarter campaign to release Macross II on Blu-ray.
+AnimEigo founder Robert Woodhead said that the release would be an HD transfer and not an upscale.
+The campaign was successful, surpassing its initial $75,000 goal within the first 24 hours.